duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 `$ rm -r old`

+To remove multiple files, for example all those ending with “.png”, you can use the wildcard `*`, for example, `rm my_folder/*.png`.
+But be careful: the command `rm *` will delete everything in your current folder.

 IMPORTANT: when you delete
 something with `rm`, it’s gone (it doesn’t ask for confirmation)!

-TRICK: try first the same command but with `ls` instead of `rm`.
+TRICK: first try the same command but with `ls` instead of `rm` to check you have the right files.

-To remove multiple files, for example all those ending with “.png”, you can use the wildcard `*`, for example, `rm my_folder/*.png`.
-But be careful: the command `rm *` will delete everything in your current folder.

 # Creating files